-- Monitor and test structural fill placement and soil compaction - Observe bearing capacity at foundation locations if proposed - Observe slab-on-grade preparation if utilized - Verify infiltration system soil conditions if utilized - Observe proofrolls of parking lot areas - Monitor foundation drainage placement if proposed - Observe excavation stability
+- Monitor and test structural fill placement and soil compaction

+- Observe bearing capacity at foundation locations

+- Observe slab-on-grade preparation

+- Monitor foundation drainage placement

+- Observe excavation stability

 Geotechnical design services should also be anticipated during the subsequent final design phase to support the structural design and address specific issues arising during this phase.
 Field and engineering review services will also be required during the construction phase in order to provide a Final Letter for the project.